PapeloPapelo/RadarrSonarr-AutoSearch-MissingUpgrade/README.md

 - Circles through all *arr instances with a 60 second delay.
 - 1. For Radarr it searches for a set amount of Missing Movies.
   2. For Sonarr it searches for a set amount of Missing Seasons.
-     - It will exclude and triggered Movie/Season for 7 days, in case it could not be downloaded/found.
+     - It will exclude searched Movie/Season for 7 days, in case it could not be downloaded/found on the last search.
   3. It triggers RSS Sync for each instance with a 5 Minute delay between.
   4. It takes a 2500 second (41min) break and starts over.
      - The comandline window will update and show the last log entry every 15 seconds.

-NOTE:
-ONLY WHAT_TO_SEARCH = 'MISSING' HAS BEEN TESTED YET.
-WILL TEST 'UPGRADE' IN A BIT HOPEFULLY.

 CONFIGS:
     # INFO: Disable RSS-Sync-Interval (=0) in Radarr and Sonarr!
 It will be triggered one instance at a time.